 Section 2 of the briefing paper provides an overview of the current legal framework for housing fitness in the PRS.
 There are statutory provisions governing private landlords’ repairing and maintenance obligations in addition to other specific requirements, for example, in relation to gas safety.
 On 13 January 2020, the Government laid before Parliament new regulations that will require private landlords to make sure the electrical installations in their properties are safe.
 Enforcement of standards in private rented housing is primarily through the HHSRS, a risk-assessment based regulatory model used by local authority environmental health officers.

 The Homes (Fitness for Human Habitation) Act 2018, which came into force for new tenancies created on or after 20 March 2019, requires private sector landlords in England to ensure that their properties are fit for human habitation at the beginning of the tenancy and throughout.
 The Act provides tenants with the means to take legal action against their landlord without having to rely on their local authority.

 Section 3 of the briefing paper provides a brief overview of some of the key issues identified with the legal framework governing housing standards in the PRS:

-As housing is a devolved policy area, different approaches to regulating PRS property standards have emerged in Wales, Scotland and Northern Ireland, which are also examined in further detail.
+Housing is a devolved policy area and consequently different approaches to regulating housing standards in the PRS have emerged in Wales, Scotland and Northern Ireland.
+These approaches are outlined in section 4 of the briefing paper.